Stress in Children – Causes, Signs and Tips to Manage

-Everyone experiences stress; it is a mechanism established by the body to handle and adapt to challenging situations.
-While little amounts of stress can be helpful, too much negative pressure can cause long-term psychological damage in children.
-Therefore, stress relief for kids is of utmost importance.
-This article will help you understand the sources of stress in children, its effects, and methods you can employ to help your child cope with stress.
+Everyone experiences stress; it is a natural mechanism established by the body to handle and adapt to challenging situations in life.
+While little amounts of stress can actually be helpful for developing resilience and problem-solving skills, too much negative pressure can lead to long-term psychological damage in children.
+Therefore, stress relief for kids is of utmost importance for their overall well-being and development.
+This article will help you understand toxic stress in children, the various sources of stress in children, its effects on their mental health, and the effective methods you can employ to help your child cope with stress in a healthy manner.

 How Common is Stress in Early Childhood?